amisr/resolvedvelocities/docs/configfile.rst

 .. _inttime:

 INTTIME: (Optional) Post-integration period (in seconds) that should be used to reconstruct vectors for a single time stamp in the output file.
 Because the input processed data has discrete time stamps (usually on a cadence greater than one minute), the output file will typically not have exactly this resolution unless an integration time is selected that is an exact multiple of the cadence of the input data file.
-Instead, the code with post-integrate the smallest number of input time stamps that cover a period greater than the specified integration time.
+Instead, the code will post-integrate the smallest number of input time stamps that cover a period greater than or equal to the specified integration time.
 If this parameter is omitted, the native times of the input file are used (no post-integration).

 .. _plotsavedir: